Amazon's Big Summer Sale: Up to 75% Off Designer Handbags

 Take it all with you in this chic handbag.

-This Frye Melissa Leather Hobo is an astronomical $233 or 60% off the retail price.
+This Frye Melissa Leather Hobo is 37% off the retail price.
 This handbag is also available in eight different colors to suit anyone's personal style.

 This is the essential Kate Spade crossbody bag.
 This handbag comes in four colors: black. brownstone, soft taupe and spring meadow.